shawaf/smart-bookmark-chrome/README.md

 ## How smart bookmarking works
 - When you click **“Smart bookmark this tab”**, the popup asks the background service worker to:
   1. Capture page metadata (title, URL, meta description/keywords, OG tags, and a short text snippet) via an injected script.
-  2. Score the page against a weighted keyword map (React/frontend, backend/APIs, DevOps/delivery, engineering interviews, general software, language learning, LMS/marketing courses, plus the existing finance/business/entertainment/news/design/science/shopping/travel/sports/faith profiles) using metadata/snippets first, URL-path cues second, and domain last, and fall back to **Unsorted** if no clear match exists.
+  2. Score the page against a weighted keyword map (React/frontend, backend/APIs, DevOps/delivery, data structures & algorithms, architecture/design, engineering management/leadership, engineering interviews, general software, language learning, LMS/marketing courses, plus the existing finance/business/entertainment/news/design/science/shopping/travel/sports/faith profiles) using metadata/snippets first, URL-path cues second, and domain last, and fall back to **Unsorted** if no clear match exists.
+  3. Derive tags (including **course** for sites like Udemy/Coursera/Almentor/edX/LinkedIn Learning and **tutorial** for playlists or walkthrough pages) alongside tech/topic hints.
-  3. Ensure a **Smart Bookmarks** root folder and a child folder for the detected topic; create them if they don’t exist.
+  4. Ensure a **Smart Bookmarks** root folder and a child folder for the detected topic; create them if they don’t exist.
-  4. Create (or reuse) the bookmark, then persist a metadata record in `chrome.storage.local` keyed by the bookmark ID.
+  5. Create (or reuse) the bookmark, then persist a metadata record in `chrome.storage.local` keyed by the bookmark ID.
 - The popup’s folder explorer loads the Smart Bookmarks tree with stored metadata so you can open items directly or change the auto-selected folder immediately after saving.

 ## Ready-to-deploy notes